daniele-marini/Metric_Learning/README.md

 # Task description
 The aim of the Project work is to explore the potential of a metric learning approach simulating an open word enviroment.
 The goal is to correctly classify images between more than 200 different classes.
 The classification is made through a metric learning approach, so relying on the distances between the images.
 In order to do that, after the creation and the training of a Siamese model, I used it to create an embedding space.
-Finally, after several techniques to improve the efficiency of model, I tested it with unseen classes, in order to test his behaviour in a zero-shot learning enviroment.
+Finally, after several techniques to improve the efficiency of model, I tested it with unseen classes, in order to test his behaviour in a one-shot learning enviroment.

 ![image](https://github.com/daniele-marini/Metric_Learning/blob/main/imgs/cluster.png)